-Firstly, education on the meaning of Screening and screening tools should be reinforced; adequate staffing is also needed for higher quality screening.
-Secondly, it is necessary to promote the understanding of NCP by registered dietitians and to increase the number of ward registered dietitians for more adequate Assessment.
-Thirdly, preparation of instruction manuals and education on parenteral nutrition in registered dietitians for adequate Intervention and Monitoring is essential.
+First, reinforcement of the education on the meaning of screening and screening tools and adequate staffing are needed for higher quality screening.
+Second, it is necessary to promote the understanding of NCP by registered dieticians and to increase the number of ward registered dieticians for more adequate assessment.
+Third, preparation of instruction manuals and education on parenteral nutrition in registered dieticians for the adequate intervention and monitoring.